Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Introduction

-The second line of research utilises particular linear or non-linear time series models such as the autoregressive (AR) and conditionally heteroscedastic models, and estimates the serial dependence and change point structures simultaneously.
-AR($1$)-type dependence has often been adopted to describe the serial correlations in this context: \cite{chakar2017} and \cite{romano2020} propose to minimise the penalised cost function for detection of multiple change points in the mean of AR($1$) processes via dynamic programming, while \cite{fang2020} study a pseudo-sequential approach to change point detection in the level or slope of the data. \cite{fryzlewicz2020n} proposes to circumvent the need to estimate the AR parameters accurately through the use of a multi-resolution sup-norm (rather than the ordinary least squares) in fitting the postulated AR model, but this is only possible because the goal of the method is purely inferential and therefore different from ours.
+The second line of research utilises particular linear or non-linear time series models such as the autoregressive (AR) model, and estimates the serial dependence and change point structures simultaneously.
+AR($1$)-type dependence has often been adopted to describe the serial correlations in this context: \cite{chakar2017} and \cite{romano2020} propose to minimise the penalised cost function for detection of multiple change points in the mean of AR($1$) processes via dynamic programming, and \cite{fang2020} study a pseudo-sequential approach to change point detection in the level or slope of the data. \cite{lu2010mdl} investigate the problem of climate time series modelling by allowing for multiple mean shifts and periodic AR noise. \cite{fryzlewicz2020n} proposes to circumvent the need for accurate estimation of AR parameters through the use of a multi-resolution sup-norm (rather than the ordinary least squares) in fitting the postulated AR model, but this is only possible because the goal of the method is purely inferential and therefore different from ours.
+We also mention that \cite{davis2006, davis2008, cho2012a, bardet2012, chan2014, yau2016, korkas2017}, among others, study multiple change point detection under piecewise stationary, univariate time series models, and \cite{safikhani2020, cho2021high, cho2022high} under high-dimensional time series models.